Dangerdrive/pipex/README.md

 So in your program, you will get this string and split it into an array of strings.
 Then you will search each directory in the array for the executable file you want to run.

+You will get PATH from the char **envp parameter.
+Envp stands for environment pointer.

+The envp parameter in a C program contains an array of strings representing the environment variables of the program.
+These environment variables are key-value pairs that provide various information about the program's environment.
+The PATH variable is just one of many possible environment variables.
+Here are some common ones:

+HOME: The path to the current user's home directory.
+USER: The username of the user running the program.
+SHELL: The path to the user's preferred shell (e.g., /bin/bash).
+LANG: Specifies the language and character encoding used by the system.
+PWD: The current working directory when the program was started.
+OLDPWD: The previous working directory.
+HOSTNAME: The name of the host system.
+DISPLAY: Information about the display (used in graphical environments).
+TERM: The terminal type being used.
+EDITOR: The default text editor.
+PS1, PS2: Defines the primary and secondary prompts in the shell.
+PATH: The directories where executables are searched for.
+LD_LIBRARY_PATH: Search path for dynamic libraries.
+TZ: Timezone setting.

+you can list all environment variables by typing ```env``` in your terminal.